PipesAndFiltersProject/StudentPassing/TestDataGenerator/README.md

 ## Building

 GenerateTextData uses [Sarge](https://github.com/MayaPosch/Sarge) for parsing command line options.
-Get Sarge and copy `Sarge.cpp` and `Sarge.h` where the generator's `main.cpp` is located.
-A version is included in this project for convenience.
+A version of Sarge is included in this project for convenience.

 Test data generator CMake file can be used to build it.
 In the root directory of the TestDataGenerator, do: